Browncoat/NCCCoreDataClient/README.md

 `[Address upsertObjectWithDictionary:dictionary uid:dictionary[@"id"] inManagedObjectContext:self.managedObjectContext];`

-The helper method `[NSManagedObject mainContext]` is alos available to alsways reach the main NSManagedObjectContext.
+The helper method `[NSManagedObject mainContext]` is also available to alsways reach the main NSManagedObjectContext.

-### Set BasePath and Default Headers
+### Set BasePath and Object Id Keys

 Each NSManagedObject Category can set it's own basePath, responseObjectUidKey and managedObjectUidKey by overriding `+ (void)initialize` Only properties that you expect not to change should be modified in the `+ (void)initialize` method.
 The path and headers can also be modified in the `POST`, `PUT`, `GET`, and `DELETE` request block by modifying the NSMutableURLRequest directly.
 These can also be modified in the `RequestAdapter` Category if they are the same for every NSManagedObject.